 Our aim for Scalingo is to be fully compatible with Heroku.
 If your app works on Heroku, it will work on Scalingo.
-We’ve added several compatibility layers for that matter.
+We have added several compatibility layers for that matter.

 Procfile

-If a Procfile is available in the source of your app, it will be used.
-See the dedicated Procfile page for more informations.
+If a Procfile is available in the source code of your app, it will be used.
+See the dedicated Procfile page for more information.

 Buildpacks